-Utilization of technologies, equipment or processes that reduce or eliminate pollution and waste at the source instead of at the end-of-pipe or stack before the pollution or waste is created.
-Examples include the installation of more efficient processes that consume less energy or inputs, the redesign e.g. Use of silencers for generators and use of green technology equipment.
+Utilization of technologies, equipment or processes that reduce or eliminate pollution and waste at the source instead of at the end-of-pipe or stack before the pollution or waste is created include the installation of more efficient processes that consume less energy or inputs, the redesign or reformulation of the production process to reduce pollution or emissions, reuse, recirculation or recycling of materials on-site (e.g. use of silencers for generators and use of green technology equipment).